r-eifler/enhsp-xaip/README.md

 The SMT Planner can be downloaded from [Here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

-##Dependencies
+## DependenciesThe SMT Planner can be downloaded from [Here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

-The library depends on a number of other libs and for some of the facilities it also depends on....
+The library depends o n a number of other libs and for some of the facilities it also depends on....